philip-khor/blog-refresh/content/post/2019-07-07-reflections-on-the-tidyverse.md

-# Debugging
+## Debugging

-It is very true that debugging in a long series of pipes can be a pain, and I think `dplyr` should provide more messages for the operations.
-Stata has [useful reports](https://twitter.com/AnnaMBokun/status/1146289574999678977) on operations that `dplyr` can benefit from implementing.
-Independent efforts such as [tidylog](https://github.com/elbersb/tidylog) help report the outcomes of data wrangling.
+It is very true that debugging in a long series of pipes can be a pain, and I think `dplyr` should provide more messages.
+Stata has [useful reports](https://twitter.com/AnnaMBokun/status/1146289574999678977) on operations that `dplyr` can benefit from implementing, and independent efforts such as [tidylog](https://github.com/elbersb/tidylog) help report the outcomes of data wrangling.

-# Conclusions
+## Conclusions

 There are parts I still find odd to teach in the tidyverse.